Home » Arctic Region » Iceland Google Maps & Wiki

 Did you know that the legal system of Iceland is civil law system influenced by the Danish model?

-When you are traveling around or looking for accommodation in Iceland, you would better know, that (there are in total lengths of roadways total: 12,890 km, paved/oiled gravel: 4,782 km (excludes urban roads), unpaved: 8,108 km (2012)) and the most crowded areas in this country are: REYKJAVIK (capital) 184,000 (2014).
-The urbanization rate in this country looks like the following: urban population: 94.1% of total population (2015).
+When you are traveling around or looking for accommodation in Iceland, you would better know that (the lengths of roadways total: 12,890 km, paved/oiled gravel: 4,782 km (excludes urban roads), unpaved: 8,108 km (2012)), and the most crowded areas in this country are: REYKJAVIK (capital) 184,000 (2014).
+The urbanization rate in this country looks like the following: urban population: 94.1% of the total population (2015).

-The total number of population in Iceland: 335,878 (July 2016 estimate) with a population growth rate of 1.17% (2016 estimate) and the most widely spoken language(s) are Icelandic, English, Nordic languages, German widely spoken.
-In these days, Iceland has to face with a net migration rate of 4.2 migrant(s) / 1,000 population (2016 estimate).
+The total population in Iceland: 335,878 (July 2016 estimate) with a population growth rate of 1.17% (2016 estimate) and the most widely spoken language(s) are Icelandic, English, Nordic languages, German widely spoken.
+These days, Iceland has to face a net migration rate of 4.2 migrant(s) / 1,000 population (2016 estimate).

 You may find the following ethnic groups in Iceland nowadays; homogeneous mixture of descendants of Norse and Celts 94%, population of foreign origin 6%.